RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Customer reads a book.
+Button 1: Raw materials are transported to factories.
-Button 2: Customer makes a cup of tea.
+Button 2: Electricity is used to turn raw materials into mobile phones.
-Button 3: Customer travels to the phone shop.
+Button 3: Customers travel to the phone shops.
 [X]

 Slide 7